zsanjay/CS-Notes/Behavioral Questions/Behavioral  Interviews.md

 #### 11. Describe a time when you had to give someone difficult feedback.
 How did you handle it?

 - **Situation:** While working as a senior software engineer with Ernst and Young, I was mentoring a junior developer.
-He was enthusiastic and talented, but I noticed that his code often lacked proper documentation, which is crucial for our team's workflow and long-term project maintenance.
+He was enthusiastic and talented, but I noticed that his code **often lacked proper documentation**, which is crucial for our team's workflow and long-term project maintenance.

 - **Task:** My task was to provide him with this critical feedback in a way that was constructive and encouraging, without discouraging his enthusiasm and confidence.